harvardmartian/CommentforEverything/README.md

 "Comment for Everything is an essential addition to my Smart Home.
 It makes Home Assistant 1000 times more useful."
 Betty S.
 "The whole family loves how they never know what Alexa will say next."
 Bob J.
 "Last night when I closed the garage Alexa said 'man overboard' and my wife thought the Echo was broken!
 We laughed for hours."
 Jason T.
 "It's fantastic!
 Alexa spits out a random phrase each time my outdoor motion sensor goes off.
 Maybe it's another racoon in the trash?
-I don't know."
+Who knows?"
 Terrance W.